 On a desktop computer, I can install, replace, or upgrade just about any piece of hardware inside the computer case.

 When it comes to disassembling a laptop or an all-in-one unit, I take a much more conservative and selective approach as to which types of repairs or upgrades I'll work on.
 Normally for laptops, I will upgrade or replace the hard drive and RAM (if accessible) otherwise I do not fix hardware issues on laptops due to liability issues and potentially costly repairs.

-I do not handle this type of repair, but may know of someone who may be able to help you.
+I do not handle this type of repair.

 No, I do not sell or stock any sort of component.
 I can order smaller items such as RAM, Hard Drives, Desktop Power Supplies, Wireless Routers, etc., but in general, I do not have replacement parts on hand.